ArtifexSoftware/MuPDF.NET/docs/page.rst

 .. note::

    Methods require coordinates (points, rectangles) to put content in desired places.
-Please be aware that these coordinates **must always** be provided relative to the **unrotated** page (since v1.17.0).
+Please be aware that these coordinates **must always** be provided relative to the **unrotated** page.
 The reverse is also true: except :attr:`Page.Rect`, resp. :meth:`Page.GetBound` (both *reflect* when the page is rotated), all coordinates returned by methods and attributes pertain to the unrotated page.

    So the returned value of e.g. :meth:`Page.GetImageBbox` will not change if you do a :meth:`Page.SetRotation`.
 The same is true for coordinates returned by :meth:`Page.GetText`, annotation rectangles, and so on.
 If you want to find out, where an object is located in **rotated coordinates**, multiply the coordinates with :attr:`Page.RotationMatrix`.
 There also is its inverse, :attr:`Page.DerotationMatrix`, which you can use when interfacing with other readers, which may behave differently in this respect.